mikala773/off-platform-project-fotomatic/README.md

 Welcome to the Off-Platform Project: Fotomatic, created as part of the Codecademy curriculum for the Full-Stack Engineering Path.
 This project focuses on fixing a broken version of a responsive website.
 I was provided specs to help guide me in fixing the broken code.
-I used Chromedev tools to help guide me.
+I used Chrome Dev tools to help guide me.

 ## Design Spec